rafaalpizar/docker-httpie/README.md

 https://github.com/rafaalpizar/docker-httpie

 ### Docker Build

+1. Download Dockerfile

-To build, make sure you are in the folder where you have this Dockerfile and run the following command in the terminal:
+2. Build.
+Make sure you are in the folder where you have this Dockerfile and run the following command in the terminal:

 ```bash
 docker build -t httpie-edgegrid .